waku-org/docs.waku.org/docs/guides/js-waku/relay-send-receive.md

 ```

 :::info
-Please refer to the [Protobuf installation](/guides/js-waku/quick-start#create-a-message-structure) guide for steps on adding the `protobufjs` package to your project using a package manager or CDN.
+Please refer to the [Protobuf installation](/guides/js-waku/quick-start#create-a-message-structure) guide for steps on adding the `protobufjs` package to your project.
 :::

 ## Send Messages Using Relay